Food Security Advocates

 Backpack Lunches for Kids

 There are children in the Livingston County community that get breakfast and lunch at school for a reduced price.
 On weekends and holiday breaks, these children often go hungry.
 The Backpack Lunch Program sends children home with food they can easily prepare over the weekend.
 When selecting food for the Backpack Lunch Program, we are looking for kid-friendly, nutritious, and lightweight items with a long shelf life.

 End-of-Semester Food Drives

 We coordinate with Student Life and CAS to hold large collections drives of nonperishables for the final two weeks at the end of each semester.
 We supply cardboard boxes in residence halls, dining facilities, and the College Union so that students may conveniently donate leftover, unopened food, before leaving their dorms for the semester.

 Speaker Events/Educational Outreach

 We attempt to organize at least one speaker event per semester featuring an authority on some food-related topic.
-In the past, we have had the privilege of hosting a discussion forum on child nutrition and hunger traps with Dr. Pallavi Panda.
+In the past, we have had the privilege of hosting a discussion forum with professors and faculty of the college as well as professionals engaging in the field of food security on a regular basis.
+An event we have hosted annually since the Fall of 2020 is a celebration of National Bakery Day in collaboration with Sweet Arts Bakery on Main Street to raise awareness of food insecurity on-campus.